diffblue/gitlab/doc/api/graphql/reference/index.md

 ### `PackageDetailsType`

 Represents a package details in the Package Registry.
-Note that this type is in beta and susceptible to changes.

 #### Fields